kayler-renslow/arma-commands-syntax/README.md

 ### Types
 This list comes from primarily [here](https://community.bistudio.com/wiki/Data_Types).

-It is unfortunate that Arma 3 has such a poor standard for types.
-Some types don't actually exist and are instead a macro for defining an array format.
 Any input into these types is much appreciated!

 Here are all the types possible: